-Before Modi could contest the Prime Ministerial election. while he was the chief minister of Gujarat has spoken at length at Hindustan Times conclave about how he appealed to the people of Gujarat to bring about change and development by striking the emotional chord with them, he had mentioned that people need to be emotionally motivated for the change to come about.
+Before Modi could contest the Prime Ministerial election, while he was the chief minister of Gujarat he has spoken at length at Hindustan Times conclave about how he appealed to the people of Gujarat to bring about change and development by striking the emotional chord with them, he had mentioned that people needed to be emotionally motivated for the change to come about.
 He also said that Gandhi emotionally motivated the nation to fight the freedom struggle, and just in the same way the previous government should have encouraged and emotionally motivated people to work towards development.

 Modi has managed to strike the emotional chord with the citizens of India, but most of us are failing to understand that emotions have the potential to blind you or at least can cloud your judgment.
 It is the same emotional connect maybe that is holding my friend back from seeing the obvious.
 Modi is a good leader and maybe his heart is in the right place, when he takes all the decisions that he is taking but even the best falter and what is so wrong about accepting the wrongs?